CSBSJU/CSCI-160/exercises/cracking.md

 As a practical matter, this exercise will help you become comfortable with the various policies (including submission policies and grading policies) that you must comply with while working on them and the various tools you will use while working on them.

-Lastly, this exercise will give you a better understanding and appreciation for password entropy.
+Lastly, this exercise will give you a better understanding and appreciation for password composition.

 #### Background
 Have you ever wondered why many websites have password requirements like: